Open-Source-Juggling-Project/Siteswap-Families/README.md

 This project will present that original piece, with minor edits, in a modern web format.

+- [ x ] Copy original document into original.md
+- [ x ] Update all content into Markdown styling
+- [ ] Review content for misspelling, punctuation, grammar, and layout issues
+- [ ] Link document to main page of this project
+- [ ] Consider breaking up document into smaller documents, using Jekyll 'includes'

 ## Going Deeper on Original Ideas

 This project will then go deeper into those original ideas.